Ranebennuru: Demographics

+As of 2025 India census, Ranebennur has a population of 154000.
+Males constitute 50.7% of the population and females 49.3%.
+Total literates in Ranebennur city are 81,001 of which 43,086 are males while 37,915 are females.
+Average literacy rate of Ranebennur city is 85.97 percent of which male and female literacy was 90.30 and 81.52 percent.

 Economy

 The bulk of the population is engaged in agriculture and related activities.
 Cotton and jowar (sorghum) are very well suited to the semi-arid climate.
 Coconut, brinjal, maize, betel leaves, and tomatoes are the other crops grown here both as produce and for their seeds.
 Much of the agricultural output is dependent on the southwest monsoon and hence gets challenging at times. the Upper Tunga project, if completed, will be a boon for the farmers in this region.
 Sericulture (rearing of silkworms) is growing in popularity among the farmers.
 Mulberry plants are grown and silkworm larvae are fed cut-up mulberry leaves.
 This is a labour-intensive activity and hence well suited to this region.

 Ranebennur is home to a rich commodity market.
 Commodities like cotton yarn, cottonseed, oilseeds, red chilli, betel nut, and betel leaf are traded.
 Ranebennur has a seed multiplication industry.
 Several seed companies are located and operating in the city.
 Ranebennur is also known for its wholesale cloth market and all type of wholesale business.

 Sarees are also a very vast market.